FoilPHP/Foil/docs/FUNCTIONS/LOOP-HELPERS.md

 The variable to loop is retrieved using Foil dot syntax, simplifying the process of getting data from nested structures without the need to check for variable existence or proper type.

-Every helper as two names, an extended one (for the ones who prefer readability) and a shorter alias (for the ones who prefer concise code).
+Every helper has two names, an extended one (for the ones who prefer readability) and a shorter alias (for the ones who prefer concise code).

 They are: